 Rabbits that are eating a lot of vegetables might not drink water at all because most vegetables that rabbits eat already have a lot of water in them.

-The most common cause of rabbits that die due to dehydration is when a rabbit owner forgets to change/fill their rabbit’s bowl when they’re not coming home for a few days.
+The most common cause of rabbits that die due to dehydration is when a rabbit owner forgets to change or fill their rabbit’s bowl when they’re not coming home for a few days.

-Rabbits that have diarrhea are most likely exhibiting lethargy too, which can make them unable to drink the water they need.
+Rabbits that have diarrhea are also most likely exhibiting lethargy.
+This can make it hard for them to drink the water they need.
 That’s why diarrhea is often life-threatening to rabbits if it’s not treated immediately.

-How long can a rabbit survive before dying caused by dehydration?
+How long can a rabbit survive before dying of dehydration?

-The amount of time a rabbit before a rabbit could die caused by dehydration would depend on a couple of factors but it can be as little as 24 hours.
+The amount of time a rabbit has before it dies of dehydration depends on a couple of factors, but it can be as little as 24 hours.

 Rabbits that are eating a lot of vegetables might survive a bit longer even without access to water because most of these plants contain a lot of water.

-How to prevent your rabbit from dying caused by dehydration?
+How to prevent your rabbit from dying of dehydration?

-Your rabbits should have access to clean drinkable water 24/7 to prevent them from dying from dehydration.
+Your rabbits should have access to clean, drinkable water 24/7 to prevent them from dying of dehydration.

-But if your rabbit is experiencing dehydration due to diarrhea, it’s best that you bring them to a veterinarian because most rabbits that are suffering from diarrhea would also experience lethargy.
+But if your rabbit is experiencing dehydration due to diarrhea, it’s best that you take them to a veterinarian.
+Most rabbits that are suffering from diarrhea will also experience lethargy.

 Dehydration caused by diarrhea can make a rabbit so lethargic that it can’t drink on its own.
 Your vet might administer IV fluids to help your rabbit hydrate.

-When should you bring your rabbit to a veterinarian to prevent them from dying caused by dehydration?
+When should you bring your rabbit to a veterinarian to prevent it from dying of dehydration?

-You should always bring your rabbit to a veterinarian the moment you notice any behavioral changes or changes in their poop/urine.
+You should always bring your rabbit to a veterinarian the moment you notice any behavioral changes or changes in their poop or urine.

-If you wait too late, your rabbit might not be able to survive even if you bring them to a veterinarian.
-Remember, rabbits can die within 24 hours from dehydration.
+If you wait too late, your rabbit might not be able to survive even if you take them to a veterinarian.
+Remember, rabbits can die within 24 hours of dehydration.

-Rabbits would most likely die from dehydration first if they don’t have access to drinkable water.
-This can happen within 24 hours especially if it’s hot and humid where you live.
+Rabbits would most likely die of dehydration first if they didn’t have access to drinkable water.
+This can happen within 24 hours, especially if it’s hot and humid where you live.